Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Positron tracking with Transformer model

-The training dataset, consisting of one million samples, was primarily based on MC samples of both \SI{52.8}{MeV} and Michel positrons.
-The MC samples enabled the preparation of training data at various muon stopping rates with perfect annotations.
-However, to mitigate concerns about MC-specific biases, they were complemented with data samples annotated using the track reconstruction described in \secref{sec:ConventionalReco}, with fewer than \SI{5}{\percent} of samples mislabelled.
-MC samples (complementary data samples) accounted for \SI{90}{\percent} (the remaining \SI{10}{\percent}) of the entire training set.
 The model, which outputs multiple class labels, was trained using a weighted cross-entropy loss function, where class-specific weights depend on the target label $s$.
-These weights were introduced to compensate for the imbalance in sample counts across different class labels, as $s = \emptyset$ (pileup or noise) dominates.
-During training, we observed faster convergence of the loss function when the process was divided into two steps.
-In the first step, the model was trained on samples without pileup hits; in the second step, training was completed using samples at various muon stopping rates, \SIrange{3}{5e7}{\mu/sec}.
+These weights were introduced to compensate for the imbalance in sample counts across different class labels, as $s = \varnothing$ (pileup or noise) dominates.
+We split the training process into the following two steps.
+In the first step, the model was trained only with samples at the low pileup rate, namely the one corresponding to the muon stopping rate below \SI{e6}{\mu/s}.
+In the following second step, all the samples, including pileup hits at various muon stopping rates, \SIrange{3}{5e7}{\mu/s}, were used to fully tune the model parameters.
+With the split training procedure, we observed faster convergence of the loss value than a single step training using the high-rate samples from the beginning.
+In our understanding, the first step allowed the model to efficiently learn the correlation between $s\neq\varnothing$ hits, which simplifies the second step as learning how to discriminate $s=\varnothing$ from $s\neq\varnothing$ hits.